thoughtbot/trix-mentions-element/README.md

 - `keys` is a space separated list of menu activation keys
 - `multiword` defines whether the expansion should use several words or not
   - you can provide a space separated list of activation keys that should support multi-word matching
+- `name` is the name of the key used when merging a match's text into a URL
+- `src` the path or URL to retrieve options from
+- `data-turbo-frame` used to identify which [`<turbo-frame>`][turbo-frame] element to navigate when the menu of options is active

 ## Events